Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 Security and Privacy Concerns

-A 2024 study by the Pew Research Center found that 89% of Americans are concerned about how social media platforms handle their personal data, highlighting the growing privacy risks.
+A 2024 Pew Research Center study shows 89% of Americans worry about how platforms handle their data, underlining privacy risks.

 Algorithm Dependency